20kdc/gabien-app-r48/src/main/java/r48/io/README.txt

 This is so that if plan IMI goes through properly, the installer can be cut down in size.
 This is also why dataPath, dataExt and odbBackend are explicitly recorded:
 It's because there is no good reason for the IMI program to use schema.

+Also, if adding a new backend to IObjectBackend.Factory, make sure IMI knows it's prefix, and make sure prefixes don't conflict.
+(IMI strips out unnecessary IO code for size reasons.
+This allows a finalized IMI installer to be ~46K + IMI code size at this time.)